RealADSim/2025/index.md

 - Outstanding Champion: $9,000
 - Honorable Runner-up: $3,000

-Winners will announce at ICCV2025 Workshop.
+Winners will be announced at the Workshop @ ICCV 2025.

 [//]: # (## 🏆 **Competition Winners** {#winners})
 <!--